benzhlq/benzhlq.github.io/README.md

 ### Why Honeycomb?

 > **Quick & Easy Setup**
-No installation, no hosting, no config files.
-Just invite and go.
+No advanced installation, a few easy buttons and its ready to go!

 > **Designed for Roleplay**
 From shift tracking to structured moderation, every feature is built around real ERLC needs.